Rubin Design Bureau: Market economy

 Since the advent of Perestroika, Rubin has continued to produce nuclear submarines with such projects as the construction of the fourth-generation ballistic missile Borei class, also known as the Dolgorukiy class, which started in 1996.
 Rubin now also works with outside companies (including Halliburton) on the production of oil platforms that are now used in drilling around Sakhalin Island in the Sea of Okhotsk and in the waters adjacent to South Korea.

 Another of the company's important projects of recent years is Sea Launch, a unique spacecraft launch technology.
 With marine components produced by Rubin, Sea Launch uses a specially-modified floating oil platform positioned in the equatorial Pacific Ocean, as a launch pad.
 In 1999, shortly after the company was founded, the Sea Launch consortium claimed that their launch-related operating costs would be lower than a land-based equivalent due in part to reduced staff requirements.
 The platform and command ship have 310 crew members.

 Rubin has also developed such exotic projects as a Submarine Cargo Vessel that can operate year-round in the Arctic Ocean and a Nuclear Underwater Gas Transfer Station for trans-ocean natural gas pipeline transport.

-Other recent projects include a high-speed train, the ES-250 Sokol, intended for the Moscow-St. Petersburg Railway, and a design for a low-floor tram.
+Other recent projects include a high-speed train, the ES-250 Sokol, intended for the Moscow-Saint Petersburg Railway, and a design for a low-floor tram.

 As a joint project with the Italian shipbuilding company Fincantieri, Rubin is developing a new diesel air-independent propulsion submarine, the S1000, based on a new fuel cell air independent propulsion system developed in Italy.
 Its length is 56.2 m and its displacement is 1,000 tonnes.
 A mock-up was exhibited at Euronaval 2006.